Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Publish events to an Event Hub

 In order to publish events, you'll need to create an `EventHubProducerClient`.
+While the below example shows one way to create the client, see the
+[Authenticate the client](#authenticate-the-client) section to learn other ways to instantiate the client.

 You may publish events to a specific partition, or allow the Event Hubs service to decide which partition events should be published to.
 It is recommended to use automatic routing when the publishing of events needs to be highly available or when event data should be distributed evenly among the partitions.
 In the example below, we will take advantage of automatic routing.

 - Create an `EventDataBatch` object using the [createBatch](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventhubproducer.html#createbatch)
 - Add events to the batch using the [tryAdd](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventdatabatch.html#tryadd) method.
-You can do this until the maximum batch size limit is reached after which this method would return `false` to indicate that no more events can be added to the batch.
+You can do this until the maximum batch size limit is reached or until you are done adding the number of events you liked, whichever comes first.
+This method would return `false` to indicate that no more events can be added to the batch due to the max batch size being reached.
 - Send the batch of events using the [sendBatch](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventhubproducerclient.html#sendbatch) method.

 ```javascript